-Piping materials for CO2 systems must take into account the pressure rating needed for the specific application.
-While various points in the system experience a range of pressures, LMP recommends only two rating levels.
+Piping materials for CO_2 systems must take into account the pressure rating needed for the specific application.
+While various points in the system experience a range of pressures, EVAPCO LMP recommends only two rating levels.
 This helps ensure system safety and avoid confusion in piping.
 These two points are best described as low-pressure and high-pressure.
 The dividing points of these regions is shown in the schematic below with orange indicating high pressure and blue indicating low pressure.

 The high-pressure portion of the system begins at the outlet of the medium temperature compressors, continues through the heat reclaim system and gas cooler, and ends at the high-pressure expansion valve.
-Pressure relief devices set at 1600 psi protect this portion of the system.
-All components and piping in this portion of the system must be capable of withstanding internal pressures of more than 1600 psi.
+Pressure relief devices set at 1740 psi protect this portion of the system.
+All components and piping in this portion of the system must be capable of withstanding internal pressures of more than 1740 psi.

-The low-pressure portion of the system begins at the outlet of the high pressure expansion valve, and includes the remainder of the system.
+The low-pressure portion of the system begins at the outlet of the high-pressure expansion valve, and includes the remainder of the system.
 This includes the entire low temperature portion of the system, the flash tank, and the suction side of the medium temperature compressors.
-Pressure relief devices set at 650 psi protect this portion of the system.
+Pressure relief devices typically set at 650 psi (could be different based on the design pressure) protect this portion of the system.
 No component in the system should be rated at less than 650 psi.